 In July the Maryland Department of Transportation/State Highway Administration (MDOT/SHA) released MLS DEIS for review and comment, and it ultimately extended the deadline for public comment, including for elected bodies, to November 9.
+The purpose of this worksession is to begin to develop what will hopefully be a joint Executive/Council position on a Preferred Alternative.
+The T&E Committee's recommendations will go before the full Council on November 5, and staff will then craft a letter reflecting the (hopefully) joint recommendations in time for the comment deadline.
 Our understanding is that MDOT will complete the Final EIS-responding to the public comments, selecting its Preferred Alternative, and reaching a Record of Decision-by May 2021.